atomikaya/fiction/_posts/over-and-done-with/2017-02-05-One-Way Trip.md

 layout: chapter
 categories: over-and-done-with 6

+summary: |
+  Andy finally snapped and wants out of the criminal life.
+Spanky agrees and wants them to make their getaway together.
 ---
 As it was *not a brilliant idea* to make a getaway with a car so easy to track down, they resolved to take a few more days to get everything ready and returned the vehicle to its usual parking spot.
 It was relatively easy, as they were not on the clock: as long as there were no phone calls, they could just go about their days.